Bigrob7605/VPT-101/README.md

 > **Democratizing advanced medical technology through open-source collaboration**

+> *"I built a universe.
+It belongs to everyone.
+Use it to destroy scarcity, cure disease, or just light up your basement lab.
+I don't care—just don't lock the door behind you."*

 ## 🌟 What is VPT-101?

 **VPT-101 is the world's first comprehensive open-source platform for vault protein therapies** - making advanced medical treatments as accessible as open-source software.
 Just as Linux democratized computing, VPT-101 democratizes medicine.